28th May, 2024

 You might be the principal designer

 A principal designer is required on any construction project with more than one contractor (including subcontractors).
-That's not more than one contractor on-site at the same time, that's more than one contractor throughout the whole project.
+That's not more than one contractor on-site at the same time, it's more than one contractor throughout the whole project.
+Most projects use more than one contractor.
+Groundworkers, scaffolders, electricians, plumbers and other specialists.
+So most projects need a principal designer appointed.

-With this comes, you guessed it, more duties under CDM.
+With this comes - you guessed it - more duties under CDM.
 Duties like:

 Get a free step-by-step guide on CDM principal designer duties.

-You're the principal contractor
+You are the principal contractor

 What, another CDM role?
 Yep, that's right.
 As a developer, you're probably going to be the principal contractor.
 Maybe you're doing most of the work yourself.
 Or maybe you're managing other contractors.
 Either way, if you're taking charge of things and running the show on the site, you're the principal contractor.

 Like the principal designer role, a principal contractor is required on any project with more than one contractor.
-As a developer, you might bring in other trades as and when you need them.
-Or you might have contractors in from day one.

 Get a free step-by-step guide on CDM principal contractor duties.